Proektsoftbg/Calcpad/Setup/Linux/Readme.md

 Then, install Calcpad, using the following command:
 ```
-sudo apt-get install -y <path to your 'downloads' folder>/Calcpad.6.1.7.deb
+sudo apt-get install -y <path-to-your-downloads-folder>/Calcpad.6.1.7.deb
 ```
-Instead of `<path to your 'downloads' folder>` you must put the actual path, something like:
+Instead of `<path-to-your-downloads-folder>` you must put the actual path, something like this:
 ```
 sudo apt-get install -y /home/ned/snap/chromium/2666/Downloads/Calcpad.6.1.7.deb
 ```